nswaswaJim/oahuv1/index.md

   <a href="https://nswaswajim.github.io/oahuv1/pages/about.html"><img src="images/muhabura.jpg" height="300" title="The guide"></a>

-  Note to self:  Work in progress last upload 30 May
+  Note:  Work in progress.
+See 'Updates' page for list of recent changes